Many or all companies we feature compensate us. Compensation and editorial

 • Applying tax refunds to your loan balance

-Certain options, like public service loan forgiveness or military loan forgiveness, have a narrower scope and won’t work for everyone.
+Certain options, such as Public Service Loan Forgiveness or military loan forgiveness, have a narrower scope and won’t work for everyone.
 The same is true of employer student loan repayment assistance.

 Evaluating your budget and financial situation can help you decide which of the above methods you can apply.
 You may also find it helpful to estimate your monthly payments and interest savings with some of the different options using a student loan calculator.